-Let’s dig into the best practices for planting trees – to set them up for success, promote healthy growth, and prevent transplant shock.
+Let’s dig into the best practices to plant a tree – to set them up for success, promote healthy growth, and prevent transplant shock.
 We’ll explore the best time of year to plant trees, tips for choosing where to plant them in your garden, and go over the step-by-step process of planting a tree – including hole size, soil, fertilizer, and more!
-I will also provide some recommendations for how to care for a young tree, and how to protect them from burrowing pests, like gophers!
+I will also provide some recommendations for how to care for a young tree, and how to protect them from burrowing pests like gophers!

 Are you still trying to decide what type of trees to plant?
 Then check out: “How to Choose the Best Fruit or Ornamental Trees to Plant: Climate, Varieties & More”.
 This article covers common fruit tree requirements such as chill hours and cross-pollination, examples of trees suitable for every growing zone, and other considerations to take when selecting the best tree for your garden and location!
 I also touch on choosing the right kind of trees to grow in containers.

 Today’s tutorial will be focused on planting trees in the ground.
-I will follow up with an article about planting trees in containers very soon!
+I will follow up with an article about how to plant a tree in a container very soon!
 Because they do need a little different care and consideration.